 Explore the latest special offers and deals for winter activities and attractions in British Columbia.View Deals

-The ski season will look and feel different this year.
-Your BC ski holiday definitely will still bring the exhilaration of fresh snow, fresh air, and run after run through wide-open spaces in our winter backyard.
-But there also are new considerations to keep in mind, from vaccine passports and wearing masks indoors, to online lift-ticket purchases and new on-mountain safety protocols to bubble-friendly accommodations and responsible dining options.
-Here are 12 tips to help you plan a successful—and safe—BC ski getaway this season.
+BC ski resorts are ready to welcome you back for another season of fresh snow, fresh air, and wide-open runs with plenty of space to shred.
+But there are also new considerations to keep in mind, from vaccine passports and wearing masks indoors, to online lift-ticket purchases and on-mountain safety protocols.
+Here are a few tips to help you plan a successful—and safe—BC ski getaway this season.

-You’ve got your mask or buff—and that’s great—but be mindful when navigating lift lines, heading into restaurants, etc. Give others a wide berth, like you would when soaring down the mountain.
+You’ve got your mask or buff—and that’s great—but be mindful when navigating lift lines, heading into restaurants, or visiting stores.
+Give others a wide berth, like you would when soaring down the mountain.
 Uploading with your family or friend group is recommended.
 Solo skiers and riders can opt to share a chairlift at a safe distance or ride on their own.

 Check with your mountain of choice for protocols.
 Expect reduced group sizes for lessons and camps.
 The upside?
 Smaller groups mean more room to move, and even more attention from your instructor.
 (You’ll be hotdogging in no time.)

-Rental shops are modifying the gear rental experience to increase safety for all involved.
-Some rental operators are offering door-to-door touchless delivery within resorts.
-If you need to rent gear, research in advance where you’ll rent it, then book ahead and fill out waivers online to minimize touch points.
+Many rental shops are now offering modified gear rental experiences to increase safety for all involved.
+Some operators even support door-to-door touchless delivery within resorts.
+If you need to rent gear, research in advance where you’ll require it, then book ahead and fill out waivers online to minimize touch points.
 Bonus: You’ll hit the slopes sooner!

 This is the winter to explore all that BC’s ski resorts have to offer, and who better to rediscover a beloved mountain with (or find a new favourite) than your tight-knit skiing or snowboarding crew?
 Keep your numbers manageable: The smaller the group, the easier it is to practise physical distancing while minimizing health risks and impacts on the destination.
-With lift tickets pre-purchased (where required), look for lodgings with amenities that will make it easy and fun to stay in your bubble, like full kitchens, ski-in/ski-out access, or private hot tubs.
+With lift tickets pre-purchased (where required), look for lodgings with amenities that will make it easy and fun to stay in your small group, like full kitchens, ski-in/ski-out access, or private hot tubs.
 Ask the concierge or reservation agent in advance about options for curb-side meal pickups in resort, or grocery delivery right to your room.

 Try fat biking and snowshoeing to snowy cabins for chocolate rewards.
 Go tubing with your crew or head out for a group skate on an outdoor rink.
 Check out what each resort has to offer and pay close attention to protocols and safety requirements.